 If you’re looking for affordability on the Atlantic coast, Port St. Lucie might be your geoarbitrage location.
 A little over 30% of their population, according to U.S. News & World Report, is retirees over 60, and a low cost of living has this little city high on the happiness scale.

-Now that you’ve got a few locations picked out, it’s time to test the cities to see where you might land.
+Now that you’ve picked a few locations, it’s time to test the cities to see where you might land.

 3 Ways to test geoarbitrage cities and save money